BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_logs.md

 ![Detailed logs](/images/detailedlogs.png)

 >[!NOTE]
 >Each logged instance includes a unique ID number located at the bottom of the entry.
-This ID can be provided to Blue Bytes Support to assist with troubleshooting and issue resolution.
+This ID can be provided to Blue Byte Support to assist with troubleshooting and issue resolution.